epsilon537/boxlambda/docs/forth-c-ffi.md

 ### Example

-Let's say we have a function `test_c_fun()` which takes two input parameters off the data stack, prints them, and then pushes values 77 and 88 on the stack as output arguments:
+Let's say we have a function `cbar()` which takes two input parameters off the data stack, prints them, and then pushes values 77 and 88 on the stack as output arguments:

 ```
-void test_c_fun() {
+void cbar() {
   uint32_t first_arg = forth_popda();
   uint32_t second_arg = forth_popda();